mds-agenturgruppe/pimprint-core-bundle/doc/05_PimPrint-Demo/02_CommandDemo.md

 | [Relative Positioning](https://github.com/mds-agenturgruppe/pimprint-demo-bundle/tree/4.x/src/Project/CommandDemo/RelativePositioning.php) | Position elements relative to each other.
 This allows the creation of dynamic rule based layouts.                        |
 | [Messages](https://github.com/mds-agenturgruppe/pimprint-demo-bundle/tree/4.x/src/Project/CommandDemo/Messages.php)                        | Showing descriptive messages in InDesign plugin.                                                                         |

-Every demo publication creates its output into separate layer of the document.
-This allows to generate all demos into one document and switch the visibility of layers.
+Every demo publication creates its output into a separate layer of the document.
+This allows you to generate all demos into one document and switching the visibility of layers.

 ![CommandDemo Layers](../img/demo_plugin-command_demo_layers.png)